ietf-wg-cellar/matroska-specification/chapter_codecs.md

 Chapter Codecs can reference another `Segment` and jump to that `Segment`.

-The Chapter Codecs **MAY** store the Segment information in their own format, possibly not using the `SegmentUID` format.
+The Chapter Codecs **MAY** store the Segment information in their own format, possibly not using the `SegmentUUID` format.
 The `ChapterTranslate` element and its child elements **SHOULD** be used to link the internal chapter codec representation, the chapter codec number and the actual Segment it represents.